 In 2019, we now have the technology and tools that allow us to see a detailed map of the body without ever touching a scalpel.
 Now, patients have the option of choosing non-surgical treatments that boast numerous benefits over invasive surgeries.
-By utilizing these advanced technologies, doctors are able to thread catheters throughout the body to treat a variety of conditions and diseases.
-But how do doctors utilize these minimally invasive techniques to treat conditions like uterine fibroids?
+By utilizing advanced technologies like fibroid mapping, doctors are able to thread catheters throughout the body to treat a variety of conditions and diseases.
+But how do doctors use fibroid mapping to treat conditions like uterine fibroids?
 Understanding the below tools opens up a new world of safe, effective ways to treat these benign, uterine tumors.

 What is a Cath Lab?